Carl McCunn

-Carl McCunn (January 25, 1947 – December 18, 1981) was an American wildlife photographer who became stranded in the Alaskan wilderness and eventually died by suicide when he ran out of supplies.
+Carl McCunn (January 25, 1947 – c.
+December 1981) was an American wildlife photographer who became stranded in the Alaskan wilderness and eventually died by suicide after running out of supplies.

 Early life and education

 McCunn was the son of Donovan McCunn and Erika Hess.
 He was born in Munich, Germany, where his father was stationed by the United States Army.
 He was raised in San Antonio, Texas, graduated from high school in 1964, and enlisted in the United States Navy shortly after dropping out of community college.
 McCunn served in the Navy for four years and was discharged in 1969.
 He briefly lived in Seattle, Washington, before settling in Anchorage, Alaska, in 1970.

 Alaskan excursion

 McCunn had lived five months on the Brooks Range in 1976.
 In March 1981, he hired a bush pilot to drop him off at a remote, unnamed lake approximately 225 mi northeast of Fairbanks, approximately 40 mi west of the Coleen River and 150 mi north of Fort Yukon, Alaska, on the southern margin of the Brooks Range.
 McCunn intended to photograph wildlife for about five months.
 On this trip, he flew in with 500 rolls of film, 1400 lb of provisions, two rifles, and a shotgun.
 Believing he would not need them, he prematurely disposed of five boxes of shotgun shells in the river near his camp.
-He began his stay entranced by the local wildlife, which were returning to their summer grounds.
+He began his stay entranced by the local wildlife, which was returning to its summer grounds.

 Although McCunn thought he had arranged for a friend who was a pilot to return for him in August, he apparently had never confirmed this.
 McCunn had hired an air taxi service to fly him in and was expecting the friend to pick him up as he did not have enough money to pay for air taxi service out; however, McCunn compounded the error by never telling his friend he had hired the air taxi service to fly him to the remote location.
-The inbound air taxi pilot later testified "we had instructions he was to be picked up by a friend of his before winter set in, with a float plane."
-As the weather grew colder and his supplies began running low in early August, when the expected plane had not arrived, he wrote in his diary, "I think I should have used more foresight about arranging my departure.
+The inbound air taxi pilot later testified, "We had instructions he was to be picked up by a friend of his before winter set in, with a float plane."
+As the weather grew colder and McCunn's supplies began running low in early August, when the expected plane had not arrived, he wrote in his diary, "I think I should have used more foresight about arranging my departure.
 I'll soon find out."
 Apparently McCunn's pilot friend had told McCunn that he might be working in Anchorage at the end of the summer and that McCunn should not count on his help; according to the pilot friend, McCunn had given him money to repair his plane and to fly him into (but not out of) the remote site.
-McCunn's campsite also was off the regular air traffic route, so he could not count on any planes passing by regularly.
+McCunn's campsite also was off the regular air traffic route, so he could not count on any planes passing by.